Aspect Ratio Universal Rectangular Layouts: Aspect Ratio Universality

 \subsection{Sliceable and One-Sided Layouts}

 Next we show that any sliceable layout that is strongly ARU must be one-sided.
-We present two types of simple layouts that are not aspect ratio universal, and then show that all other layouts that are not one-sided or not sliceable can be reduced to these prototypes. \goodbreak
+We present two types of elementary layouts that are not strongly ARU, and then show that all other layouts that are not one-sided or not sliceable can be reduced to these prototypes.
+A \emph{brick layout} is a sliceable layout whose BSP-tree is a complete binary tree with four leaves, and the slices at consecutive levels are orthogonal; see Figs.~\ref{fig:brick1}--\ref{fig:brick4}.
+A \emph{windmill layout} is generated by the four arms of a (clockwise or counterclockwise) windmill, where each arm extends to the outer boundary; see Figs.~\ref{fig:windmill1}--\ref{fig:windmill2}.